Line Friends: BT21

 BT21 is the first presentation from FRIENDS CREATORS, a project formed to create new characters for the Line Friends series.

-South Korean boy group BTS was the first artist of this project, and the main theme of the project is to show the connection between BTS and Line Friends in terms of popularity in the world.
-It comprises eight special characters created by South Korean boy group BTS.
+Popular South Korean boy group BTS was the first artist of this project, and the main theme of the project is to show the connection between BTS and Line Friends in terms of popularity in the world.
+It comprises eight special characters designed by BTS, with seven characters representing individual BTS members and one character representing their fans, "Army".

 The character designs were based on original ideas and sketches by the group's members.
 Videos of BTS designing BT21 were uploaded to the official BT21 channel on YouTube.

-The name BT21 is a combination of the group's name BTS and the 21st Century.
-Member Suga commented that the name should represent both BTS and the 21st Century so they would live for the next 100 years.
+The name "BT21" is a combination of the group's name BTS and the 21st century.
+Member Suga commented that the name should represent both BTS and the 21st century, so they would live for the next 100 years.

 BT21 was officially launched by Line Friends in October 2017.